Rostlab/SNAP2/README.md

 /usr/share/librg-utils-perl/dbSwiss --datadir ./ --infile ./uniprot_sprot.dat --table dbswiss
 ```

-format fasta databases for use with blast
+format fasta databases for use with blast on the virtual machine if used (`formatdb`was already installed as a dependency of SNAP2)
 ```
 formatdb -i uniref100.fasta
 formatdb -i uniref90.fasta